tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-We can also see of course a few recommendations are 'met' and compliant with *Healthy* state.
+We can also see a few recommendations are 'met' and compliant with *Healthy* state.
 You do not have to go or have to wait for an alert to see these best-practice issues.
 They are listed as recommendations, amongst others in your Defender for Cloud Security Posture Management tab, like for the container runtime CVEs we checked before:

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/155599524-362ea59b-dcb8-46c1-bdc4-23b89042dfc8.png" />